hesmoar/EditorialPublisher/README.md

 IN CONSTRUCTION

 ## Roadmap
+1. [ ] Single shot render files should follow the naming convention stablished for the project version entity.

+2. [ ] Connect process of edl export and rendering

+3. [ ] Add button or script to resolve to start the process from inside

-1. [ ] Load versions from Kitsu into Resolve timeline
+4. [ ] Load versions from Kitsu into Resolve timeline
    * [ ] Latest versions for each shot
    * [ ] Based on a Playlist
    * [ ] Ask user for specifc tasks
    * [ ] Flag user if any shot has changed from the latest editorial cut

-2. [ ] File management.
+5. [ ] File management.
    * [ ] Check for existing files and names based on a specific directory structure
    * [ ] Creation of folders and files
    * [ ] Syncronization setup using syncthing or other file management systems
    * File Management could maybe work with Prism.
    * [ ] File management should also be as modular as possible so it can be software agnostic.

-3. [ ] Add support to transitions, effects and other elements done in multiple tracks by editorial.
+6. [ ] Add support to transitions, effects and other elements done in multiple tracks by editorial.

+7. [ ] Add support to run process in a render farm to avoid using the user computer

-4. [ ] Implement other editorial software
+8. [ ] Implement other editorial software
+   * [ ] OpenShot
+   * [ ] Kdenlive
+   * [ ] Adobe Premiere
-   * [ ]
+   * [ ] Avid

-5. [ ] Investigate what would be the input for editorial from storyboard or animatic.
+9. [ ] Investigate what would be the input for editorial from storyboard or animatic.
 Exports from storyboarder or toon boom storyboard.

-6. [x] Currently Kitsu and OpenTimelineIO services are running on a vm

 ## License
 This project is licensed under the MIT License.